buddyeorl/portfolio/README.md

 ### `Setup`

-To create your own portfolio with your own projects and information, you need to modify the setup file located AT %PROJECTROOTDIRECTORY/client/setup/ProjectData.js
+To create your own portfolio with your own projects and information, you need to modify the setup file located at %projectRoot/client/setup/ProjectData.js

 ### `Custom components`
 if you want to showcase custom components, you can import them at the top of the `ProjectData.js`,